ochienggot/unit-testing/README.md

 # unit-testing
-Unit testing a stateful module
+Unit testing a stateful module.
+Assignment for the course Programming Embedded Systems.